Jad Hakiki

 Jad Hakiki-Filloche (born 23 June 2004) is an Irish professional footballer who plays as a midfielder for League of Ireland Premier Division club Sligo Rovers.
 His previous clubs are Shelbourne and Dundalk.

 Club career

 Youth career

-Hakiki began playing his schoolboy football with Belvedere, he then moved on to the Academy of League of Ireland club Bray Wanderers before signing for Shelbourne's Academy in 2020.
+A native of Ringsend, Dublin, Hakiki began playing his schoolboy football with Belvedere, he then moved on to the Academy of League of Ireland club Bray Wanderers before signing for Shelbourne's Academy in 2020.

 Shelbourne

 Hakiki signed his first professional contract with Shelbourne on 21 December 2021.
 On 12 March 2022, replacing Mark Coyle from the bench in the 70th minute of a 3–0 defeat at home to Finn Harps at Tolka Park.
 On 30 June 2022, he signed a new contract with the club until the end of the 2024 season.
 He went on to make a total of 40 appearances in all competitions for the club before departing in the summer of 2024 in search of more first team football.